Darkmatri/Books/README.md

 These instructions will get you the project and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project.

 ### Prerequisites
-You need to install the vs code and how to run react on them.
+This project was create with Create React App.

 ```
+Visual studio code is required.
 ```

 ### Installing
 A step by step series of examples that tell you how to get a development env running.

 Say what the step will be